udaan-com/goodlook/README.md

   * Properly highlighted read mails
   * No Yesterday/This week etc headers
   * Right aligned date
+  * No dark border on left of unread mail
 * Cleaner folder structure
   * No “Favorites” title
   * No extra folder list